Rules & Policies for IBS

 Failure to comply with these regulations can result in Exposition Management suspending the use of the Exhibitor's amplification equipment or shutting down power to all or part of the booth.

 The use of any type of generator for the purpose of generating electricity (indoor or outdoor) is prohibited.
 Propane generators may be operated for brief product presentations provided they comply with all fire and safety regulations.

 Propane use in booths must have prior approval of the Fire Marshal.
-Please submit the Open Flame, Gas, Cooking or Heat Producing Agreement Form.
+Please review the Flame-Producing Products information

 In addition, please see the full Fire Safety Regulations.

 All exhibitors that intend to use or exhibit fire-burning devices MUST apply for a Temporary Operational Fire Permit.
 This process requires the applicant to create an account account with the Clark County Fire Department and follow a very detailed submission process.
 We STRONGLY recommend that you review the detailed description of the Application Process BEFORE you begin.
 This document contains very important tips and guidelines that will assist you in the process.
 Click to View the Application Process.

 Note: In addition to the required online application, you will also need to submit a completed paper version of the permit.

 Examples of flame-burning devices that require a permit according to the fire safety guidelines.